-Himax is required to ensure its products and is obligated to comply with valid regulations and governmental authorities' regulatory directives in applicable jurisdictions on topic of Environmental Protection.
+Himax is required to ensure that its products comply with valid regulations and governmental authorities' regulatory directives in applicable jurisdictions relating to environmental protection regulations.
 Additionally, Himax Taiwan maintains a color filter facility and a wafer level optics facility and Himax Display maintains a facility for our LCoS products.
-Himax IGI operates under the designated facility related for 3D mask production, where we have taken the necessary steps to obtain the appropriate permits and believe that we are in compliance with the existing environmental laws and regulations in the ROC and US jurisdiction applicable.
+Himax IGI operates under the designated facility related for 3D mask production, to the best of Himax's knowledge, we have taken the necessary steps to obtain the appropriate permits and believe that we are in compliance with the existing environmental laws and regulations in the applicable ROC and US jurisdictions.
 In addition, we have entered into various agreements with certain customers whereby we have agreed to indemnify them, and in certain cases, their customers, for any claims made against them for hazardous material violations that are found in our products.